griffithlab/pVACtools/docs/prerequisites.rst

     trna_snvs_coverage_file: <bam-readcount output file for tumor RNA BAM and snvs>
     trna_indels_coverage_file: <bam-readcount output file for tumor RNA BAM and indels>

-Any file in this list is optional and its entry can be omitted.
-If no additional files exist than this yaml file is optional and can be omitted from the list of pvacseq arguments.
+Any file in this list is optional, and its entry can be omitted.
+If no additional files exist then this yaml file is optional and can be omitted from the list of ``pvacseq`` arguments.

 bam-readcount
 ^^^^^^^^^^^^^